julian-lenz/PyramidComputerRGBController/README.md

-# PyramidRGBController
+# .Net Class for RGBController by Pyramid Computer
+---
-Helperclass for controlling the RGB light controller from Pyramid Computer.
+#### Helperclass for controlling the RGB light controller from Pyramid Computer.

 Uses System.IO.Ports, therefore **only running on Windows**.